tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

 3. Save the file.

-### Step 6: Deploy public website to an Azure Web App
+### Task 6: Deploy public website to an Azure Web App

 1. Within Solution Explorer, right-click the **ContosoLearning.Web.Public** project, then select **Publish...**